 Selling a No Equity Home through a REALTOR®

 Arguably one of the best solutions to this conundrum is using a professional intermediary to assist you in the home sale process.
 An agent is generally the primary choice for homeowners.
 The greatest challenge with this method is the excess of associated fees.
 The decreased sales price combined with the cost of paying off your loan is problematic.
 Many agents will ask for up to six percent in commission associated fees.
 This can drastically take away the profits of the sale.
-VA Home Loan Centers offers assistance to underwater veterans gratis if they are short selling a home.
+VA Home Loan Centers offers assistance to “underwater” veterans free of out pocket costs.